Brainvibe/ms4_pcstore/README.md

 ### Acknowledgements

-Received inspiration for this project and based the code, from Code Institute's Full Stack Frameworks
+Received inspiration for this project and based the code, from Code Institute's Full Stack Frameworks module.

-Want to thank all Code Institute staff, students and Mentors that helped me along the way in this long journey, it was definitely a great adventure.
+Want to thank all Code Institute staff, students and Mentors that helped me along the way in this long journey, it was definitely a great challenge.

 ## Disclaimer